WHAT IS PASTORAL DEVELOPMENT?

 Prior to achieving Pastoral Development, a student is considered to be in ministry observation/exploration.
-However, Pastoral Development is mandatory for formal admission to a program of ministry preparation and for graduation with any of the emphases in the Bible and Ministry major from the School of Bible and Ministry.
-In addition, Pastoral Development will be strongly considered in awarding School of Bible and Ministry scholarships as well as in making recommendations to local churches, pastors, church leaders, and graduate schools.
+However, Pastoral Development is mandatory for formal admission to a program of ministry preparation and for graduation with any of the emphases in the Bible and Ministry major from the Keeran School of Bible and Ministry.
+In addition, Pastoral Development will be strongly considered in awarding Keeran School of Bible and Ministry scholarships as well as in making recommendations to local churches, pastors, church leaders, and graduate schools.

 Questions?
 View the Pastoral Development Handbook

 ITEMS TO COMPLETE FOR APPLICATION TO MINISTERIAL STANDING:

 1. Complete the Pastoral Development Application.

 2. Submit a letter of recommendation from the supervisor of your most recent field experience or the current minister of the Church in which you worship.
 Please note that a church you do not regularly attend during the school year is not a current place of worship.
 (This is available for them to fill out on our website, see Ministerial Recommendation below.)